A path planning and path-following control framework for a general 2-trailer with a car-like tractor: Results

 Two different path planning scenarios are used to evaluate the performance of the lattice planner.
 One thousand Monte Carlo simulations are performed for each scenario, where the goal state $z_G\in\mathbb Z_d$ and/or the initial state $z_I\in\mathbb Z_d$ are randomly selected from specified regions that are compliant with the specified state-space discretization $\mathbb Z_d$.
-For simplicity, it is assumed that the vehicle starts and ends in a straight configuration, $i.e.$, $\alpha_I=\alpha_G=0$.
-A goal state is thus specified by a goal position $(x_{3,G},y_{3,G})$ of the axle of the semitrailer and a goal orientation $\theta_{3,G}$ of the semitrailer.
+For simplicity, it is assumed that the vehicle starts and ends in a straight vehicle configuration where all vehicle segments are lined up, $i.e.$, the steering angle and the joint angles are constrained to zero.
+A goal state and an initial state, respectively, is thus specified by a position $(x_{3},y_{3})$ and an orientation $\theta_{3}$ of the semitrailer.
 As explained in Section~\ref{j1:sec:implementation_lattice_planner}, the ARA$^*$ search is initialized with heuristic inflation factor $\gamma=2$.
 This factor is then iteratively decreased by 0.1 every time a path to the goal for a specific $\gamma$ has been found.
 To evaluate the computation time and the quality of the produced solution, the lattice planner was allowed to plan until an optimal solution with $\gamma =1$ was found.
-In the Monte Carlo experiments, each time a solution for a specific $\gamma$ is found, the accumulated planning time and the value of the cost function $J_D$ are stored.
-During the experiments, a planning problem is marked unsolved if the planning time exceeds 60 s and a solution with $\gamma = 1$ has not yet been found.
+In the Monte Carlo simulations, each time a solution for a specific $\gamma$ is found, the accumulated planning time and the value of the cost function $J_D$ are stored.
+During the simulations, a planning problem is marked unsolved if the planning time exceeds 60 s and a solution with $\gamma = 1$ has not yet been found.

+The first planning scenario is illustrated in Figure~\ref{j1:fig:parking_example}, and the objective is to plan a parking maneuver from a randomly selected initial state \mbox{$z_I\in\mathbb Z_d$} to a fixed goal state $z_G\in\mathbb Z_d$.
+In Figure~\ref{j1:fig:parking_example}, the goal position of the axle of the semitrailer $(x_{3,G},y_{3,G})$ is illustrated by the white cross inside the blue rectangle, and the white arrow specifies its goal orientation $\theta_{3,G}$.
+The initial position of the axle of the semitrailer $(x_{3,I},y_{3,I})$ is uniformly sampled from two different 20 m $\times$ 15 m rectangles on each side of the goal location and the initial orientation of the semitrailer $\theta_{3,I}$ is randomly selected from six different initial orientations, as depicted in Figure~\ref{j1:fig:parking_example}.

 \tikzexternaldisable

 \tikzexternalenable